Is this container compostable or recyclable?

 Yes, some plastics are actually compostable, because they’re made from plants, rather than petroleum.

 There are a number of designations for certified compostable plastic containers, and often, they’re hard to tell apart.
 (We check the bottom of all our take-out food containers, and it can be very difficult to tell what’s compostable.)

 Some of the symbols specifying that an item is certified compostable are:

 The (classic recycling emblem) “chasing arrows” – containing the number 7, and it must have the letters “PLA” (which stands for Polylactic Acid, but that doesn’t matter).

 Sometimes, plastics are labeled “ASTM D6400” or “ASTM D6868”, which also indicate that they’re certified compostable.

-A few words of warning: as in many of the labels slapped on consumer products, some of labels are not really meaningful, as they don’t have a certified meaning (like the word “natural” on many foods).
-Some of the terminology that may be considered misleading, intentionally or not, are the following, which do not mean compostable:
+A few words of warning: as in many of the labels slapped on consumer products, some of labels are not really meaningful.
+They don’t have a certified meaning (like the word “natural” on many foods).
+Some of the terminology that may be considered misleading, whether or not it’s intentional, are the following, which do not mean compostable:

 - Made from plants